 Allows child to develop skills

-We’ve always enjoyed doing big trail rides with our son.
-Around his first birthday we started taking him mountain biking in the iBert seat.
-Then came the Weehoo.
 Eventually, however, he began to ask more and more often to ride his own bike and wanted to ride it for longer distances.
-At five, he’s gotten really good at downhills and flats, but still struggles on the uphills with his single-speed 16″ bikes.
+By age five, when we first got the TowWhee, he had gotten really good at downhills and flats, but still struggled on the uphills with his single-speed 16″ bikes.

 I’ve directed my son to yell “stopping” if he ends up dabbing or otherwise can’t make it over an obstacle.